Our diplomas allow you to pursue an interest in an area of study from Monash Arts concurrently with another course at Monash.

 Diplomas on offer

-To be eligible to apply for an undergraduate diploma, you must be currently enrolled in another single or double degree course at Monash.
+To be eligible to apply for a diploma, you must be currently enrolled in another single or double undergraduate degree course or postgraduate by coursework degree course at Monash.
 Diplomas are not available to international student visa holders.

 If you are in a course managed by the Faculty of Arts, you may apply for entry from the start of your undergraduate course.
 You have until the start of the final year of your undergraduate course to commence your Diploma, or until the final semester of your Masters by coursework degree.